GustaafL/home-assistant.io/source/_integrations/flexmeasures.markdown

-The FlexMeasures integration offers an integration with [FlexMeasures](https://flexmeasures.io/) instances to schedule flexible energy assets.
+The `flexmeasures` integration offers an integration with [FlexMeasures](https://flexmeasures.io/) instances to schedule flexible energy assets.

-FlexMeasures can be used to schedule batteries, EV's, heat storage and other assets.
+FlexMeasures can be used to schedule batteries, EV's, heat storage, and other assets.
 The integration offers:

 - A sensor for flexible asset schedules
 - A service to retrieve a schedule